 We learnt awesome facts about things like why stars appear to have different colours, and how often stars die.
 The times that the death of stars has been captured on camera.
 The ‘celestial equator’, and how the night sky differs in the northern and southern hemispheres.
 Cool stuff like that.

 All considered, it was a very special tour unlike anything else we’ve done on our travels.
-We paid 15,000 Chilean pesos each, which we thought was an absolute bargain.

 Tip for booking: if visiting in the summer months between December and February, it’s a good idea to book your tour in advance.
 Outside the summer season it’s usually possible to book on the day (our trip was in August, and we secured our places with just a couple of hours’ notice).

 For an extended experience, Turismo Migrantes also runs a three-hour open-air stargazing dinner.
 If you book this advance with GetYourGuide you can cancel for free until 24 hours before the tour.
 Chilean food and wine under the stars – what could be better?

 Try your hand at astrophotography